Access to information

 It is your fundamental human right to ask for, and receive, information held by public organisations and bodies.
 It is critically important to make sure information held by public, and in some cases private, institutions is available and accessible to citizens.

-MISA Zambia has reinvigorated its advocacy for legislative changes to media laws and particularly the repeal of laws that criminalize the work of the media.
-New innovative and effective advocacy strategies have been adopted and clear advocacy messages developed.
-MISA Zambia has also increased its contacts and engagement with Parliament, the Executive and civil society organisations as part of its advocacy efforts on one hand, while harnessing grassroots demand on the other.
+MISA Zambia advocates for legislative changes to media laws and particularly the repeal of laws that criminalise the work of the media.
+The organisation has adopted new innovative and effective advocacy strategies and developed clear advocacy messages.
+As part of its advocacy efforts, MISA Zambia has also increased its contacts and engagement with the National Assembly, the Executive and civil society organisations while also supporting grassroots organisations in their push for information access.

-Right to Information Day will be a date to raise awareness about the importance of the right of access to information throughout the world.
+MISA Zambia celebrates Universal Access to Information Day every year on 28th September.
+The day is used to raise awareness about the importance of the right of access to information in Zambia.[/vc_column_text]